priyanshi2003/akaike-news-summarizer/README.md

 ## ✍️ Conclusion
 This project demonstrates the power of integrating NLP, sentiment analytics, and TTS in a news-based application.
 It’s scalable and can be enhanced further with REST APIs, databases, or multi-language support.

-Feel free to fork, enhance, and contribute to the project!

 ---

-📧 For queries, contact: your-email@example.com
+📧 For queries, contact: priyanshi24b@gim.ac.in